cathei/Svelto.ECS.Schema/docs/basic-indexes.md

     public struct Tag : ITag {}
 }
 ```
 IIndexedRow represent a indexable trait of a Entity.
 First type parameter is equatable value type that will be used as key of Index.
-Second type parameter is to ensure uniqueness of the generic class members (We have to define `struct` to pass as type parameter, we cannot pass `class` or `interface` due to Svelto limitation).
+Second type parameter is to ensure uniqueness of the generic class members (We have to define `struct` to pass as type parameter, we cannot pass `class` or `interface` due to Svelto and Unity Burst Compiler limitation).

 `IIndexedRow` has nested types of `Component` and `Index`.
 Now, let's add `IIndexedController` to your Descriptor Row.
 ```csharp